 Before putting them down to the crib, make sure the mattress is warm and cozy.

-If your baby won’t stop crying, offer a pacifier at the beginning.
+If your baby doesn’t stop crying, offer a pacifier at the beginning.
 Give them some time before weaning the pacifier from their nap time.

 Don’t Let Them Go to Bed Hungry.

 Your baby won’t be able to fall asleep or have a consolidated nap with a growling and hungry stomach.
-Don’t be too rigid about their feeding schedule and fill their little tummy prior to naptime.
+Please don’t be too rigid about their feeding schedule and fill their little tummy before naptime.

-For a little older ones, offer a snack so that their empty stomach doesn’t wake them up.
+For little older ones, offer a snack so that their empty stomach doesn’t wake them up.